Xanthelasma Removal in London

 - Risks associated with surgery more general including anaesthetic reactions and blood clots

-Why is surgery done for Xanthelasma
+Why is surgery done for Xanthelasma?

-Xanthelasma removal surgery is an option if:
+Xanthelasma removal surgery may be a viable option if:

-The Xanthelasma is very close to the eye making a Tricholoracetic acid peel difficult
+- The Xanthelasma is very close to the eye making a Tricholoracetic acid peel difficult

-What you can expect before the procedure
+What you can expect before the procedure?

-What you can expect during the procedure
+What you can expect during the procedure?

-What you can expect after the procedure
+What you can expect after the procedure?

 After surgery you may temporarily experience: